For The Love of Pete

 On Flamingo Island.

-A tropical paradise off the coast of Florida, at the boss’s lush beach cottage.
+A tropical paradise off the coast of Florida, at the boss’s lush beach house.

-A bright pink metal flamingo keychain, decked out in rhinestones, held the key to the front door of the cottage.
+A bright pink metal flamingo keychain, decked out in rhinestones, held the key to the front door.

 It had been pulled fifteen gifts ago.